Act in Collusion: Distributed Multi-Target Backdoor Attacks in Federated Learning: Conclusion

 \subsection{Effect of Perturbation Magnitude}

-This section analyzes the impact of perturbation magnitude on the attack and stealth performance of backdoor attacks across three datasets.
-According to Tab. \ref{tab11} and \ref{tab12}, increasing the perturbation amplitude enhances the Attack Success Rate (ASR) and persistence of the backdoor.
+This section analyzes the impact of perturbation magnitude on the attack and stealth performance of backdoor attacks on CIFAR-10 and GTSRB.
+According to Table \ref{Table B.1} and Table \ref{Table B.2}, increasing the perturbation amplitude enhances the ASR and persistence of the backdoor.
 However, this comes at the cost of reduced invisibility.
-Thus, selecting the appropriate perturbation amplitude requires careful consideration to balance effectiveness and stealth.
+Thus, selecting the appropriate perturbation amplitude requires careful consideration to balance effectiveness and stealth.The above conclusions are consistent with the main text.